apreus/paris-project-exhibition/_paris-project-exhibition/pci_2.md

 rights: Gallica public domain
 selection:
 caption: The Nord-Sud line connecting Montmartre and Montparnasse opened to the public in November 1910.
-During the war years, the Nord-Sud station pictured in this image (February 1918) served as a refuge ("abri") from potential German air raids.
+During the war years, stations on the Nord-Sud line served as refuge ("abri") from potential German air raids, as pictured here c.1918.
 order: '1'
 layout: paris-project-exhibition
 collection: paris-project-exhibition